aaronAlien/Blurt-It-Forget-It/README.md

-# Burt it.
+# Blurt it.
 Forget It.

 ### _Let out your thoughts and frustrations and watch them disappear._